Ge/Ay 132: Atomic and Molecular

 XI.
 Molecular Processes

-Much of the lecture notes for the course are those developed in collaboration with Prof. Ewine F. van Dishoeck.
+Much of the lecture notes for the course are those developed in collaboration with Prof. Ewine F. van Dishoeck, the 2018 Kavli Laureate in Astrophysics.
 She, in turn, credits Profs.
 J. H. Black, now at the Chalmers University of Technology, and A. Dalgarno of Harvard University.
 The atomic and molecular spectroscopy sections are well established, but additional/new applications sections will be added over the course of the quarter.
+In particular, Prof. Blake needs to add applications from the Spitzer, Herschel, and ALMA observatories.
 Stay tuned, and please send along requests of items you would like to see covered!

 Course MaterialsCourse Syllabus (PDF 64k)

 List of Reading Materials to be Placed on Reserve

 or go to Adobe website to get Acrobat Reader.